Ankara ban on LGBTI events continues as Turkish courts reject NGO appeals

 Activists have also noted that the Ankara ban coincided with a rise in anti-LGBTI hate speech, with negative comments appearing in the media (traditional and online platforms).
 This includes remarks specifically directed at LGBTI NGOs.

 “Legitimising hate of LGBTI people through a measure like this is unacceptable.
-The message must go out that this is not OK, the Turkish LGBTI community is not alone and that your friends in other countries across Europe continue to support you in your legal fight.” said Bjorn van Roozendaal.
+The message must go out that this is not OK, the Turkish LGBTI community is not alone and that your friends in other countries across Europe continue to support you in your legal fight.” concluded van Roozendaal.

 - Turkey currently sits at 46th in the Rainbow Europe ranking on law and policy.